 - Loren Nunley, MD, MBA, Metro Infectious Disease Consultants

 - Gayathri Krishnan, MBBS, (Fellows Subcommittee liaison), Washington University School of Medicine

-Its first goal was to develop guiding principles for the Society to ensure that the IDSA Board and committees reflect the depth of diversity within our membership, including race, ethnicity, gender, age, geographic location, clinical vs. non-clinical, among other factors.
+The 2019 Task Force’s first goal was to develop guiding principles for the Society to ensure that the IDSA Board and committees reflect the depth of diversity within our membership, including race, ethnicity, gender, sexual orientation, age, geographic location, clinical vs. non-clinical, among other factors.

 We are committed to build a Society based on the principles of Inclusion, Diversity, Access, and Equity (IDA&E).
 To achieve this, we will intentionally: